JamieBriggsDev/ComputeRayTracing/README.md

 #### The Ray
 A ray consists of an origin, and a direction.
 ### The algorithm
 Within a scene in a graphical application, the user sees through a view port, in which the camera is pointing through.
 This view port consists of a grid of pixels in the screen (width, height).
 For each of these different pixels, a ray is passed through to see if it will hit anything within the environment by checking each individual object.
-The most easiest scenario is that
+The most easiest scenario is that...

+## Work In Progress..